Build a rewarding career in healthcare with Herzing University

 - Program length: associate degree - 20 months; bachelor’s degree - 36 months

 - 100% online classes you can take right at home

-- Qualify to earn dual credit towards an MBA degree program
+- For Bachelor’s students, qualify to earn dual credit towards an MBA degree program

 Medical Records Technician Ranked among Best Health Care Support Jobs of 2020 by U.S. News & World Report

 Individuals trained in Health Information Management (HIM) can choose from different career paths since they have knowledge in science, business and information technology.